-Oily skin is one of the most common skin concerns.
-It presents some unique challenges, like a shiny complexion and acne breakouts.
-If you have oily skin, developing and sticking to a new skincare regimen that focuses on moisturizing your skin and keeping it hydrated will give you the best results.
-Divide your daily skincare routine for oily skin into two parts - a morning and evening time skincare routine.
-With the right skin care routine and products, these issues can be less of a problem. there is no one definite reason for that extra slick of oil on your face.
-If you have oily skin, it implies that your skin has overactive sebaceous glands that produce more oil than you need.
-A number of times it’s caused due to climate changes, hormones, genetics, diet, stress—or even by using the wrong skincare product.
+Oily skin is one of the most common skin care problems that people face, especially during summer season.
+Oily skin can lead to difficulties such as a shiny complexion and acne breakouts.
+If you have an oily skin, following a skincare routine that focuses on moisturizing the skin and keeping it hydrated will give you the desired outcomes.
+Oily skin care regimen can be divided into two parts, mainly a morning and evening time routine.
+One needs to follow a good skin care routine using the right products, so that these problems can be resolved easily.
+There is no one exact factor behind an oily layer on your face.
+If you have an oily skin, it shows that your skin has overactive sebaceous glands that produce more oil than required.
+The most common causes of an oily skin are climate changes, hormones, genes, poor diet, too much stress and even using the wrong skincare product.
 Keep reading to know about an ultimate skin care routine for oily skin.

 Skin care routine for oily skin

-When your skin gets dehydrated and to compensate the loss of oil, it starts overproducing excess oil.
-It is important to work on your skin type.
-Here are the steps that you should follow to take care of an oily skin:
+When the skin is dehydrated, you need to make up for the loss of oil, but sometimes it starts overproducing the oil.
+It is vital to work as per your skin type.
+Here are the basic steps that you should follow to take care of an oily skin:

 1. Cleansing